 Additionally, get more foodie inspiration from The Foodie Guide to Taveuni.

 Travel time: 30 minutes by helicopter/1h10mins bus and ferry

 From the Garden Island to Fiji’s second-largest island, it’s time to do a bit more island-hopping.
-Either treat yourself to a scenic helicopter flight between Taveuni and Vanua Levu with Savusavu Helicopters or take the ferry to Buca Bay on Vanua Levu across the Somosomo Strait.
+Either treat yourself to a scenic helicopter flight between Taveuni and Vanua Levu by taking the ferry to Buca Bay on Vanua Levu across the Somosomo Strait.
 Once you arrive at Buca Bay, a bus transfer takes you to one of the main hubs of Vanua Levu, Savusavu.
-The town in a picturesque bay has a fantastic array of eateries, as well as hot springs where locals demonstrate how they use them to cook food.
+The town is a picturesque bay that has a fantastic array of eateries, as well as hot springs where locals demonstrate how they use them to cook food.
 After you’ve had a look around Savusavu, take a taxi or a resort transfer to your chosen accommodation.

 Accommodation on Vanua Levu for Foodies

 - Island Breeze Fiji